Bitsits/Squares-Vs-Triangles/README.md

 Instructions
 ---
-Drag using LEFT mouse button to move any Square army.
+Drag using <kbd>LEFT</kbd> mouse button to move any Square army.
 Try to reach the enemy(Triangle) Castle before they reach yours.
-Use Esc for pause and help screen.
+Use <kbd>Esc</kbd> for pause and help screen.

 Troubleshooting